Healing Arts Scotland – Opening Celebration

 This is a week-long celebration of arts and health events, highlighting the joy they bring to those who take part, and their importance to the nation’s physical, mental and social health.

-HAS is a collaboration between Scottish Ballet and the Jameel Arts & Health Lab, in partnership with the World Health Organisation.
+HAS is an initiative by Scottish Ballet and the Jameel Arts & Health Lab in collaboration with the World Health Organisation.

 Supported by donors who choose to remain anonymous.